 Think back to the earlier example.
 Word-of-mouth alone is enough for you to run a profitable business.
 The problem is always about scaling up.
 So when you have manpower and operations all worked out, how do you get the next 100 customers?

-The usual advice on the street is paying for Google SEO, do Facebook ads, hire a social media agency etc. Other more traditional B2B businesses rely on radio ads, door-to-door salesmen and events/seminars.
+The usual advice on the street is paying for a good SEO agency Singapore, do Facebook ads, hire a social media agency etc. Other more traditional B2B businesses rely on radio ads, door-to-door salesmen and events/seminars.
 They’re all correct.
 Different industries need different tactics.

 Marketing can work to the point where it outpaces your operations capability.
 Ever seen business owners ask you to stop giving them more customers?
 I have.
 Plenty of times.